Nicotinic acid: Definition

-Niacin is found in a variety of whole and processed foods, including fortified packaged foods, meat from various animal sources, seafoods, and spices.
-In general, animal-sourced foods provide about 5–10 mg niacin per serving, although dairy foods and eggs have little.
-Some plant-sourced foods such as nuts, legumes and grains provide about 2–5 mg niacin per serving, although in some grain products this naturally present niacin is largely bound to polysaccharides and glycopeptides, making it only about 30% bioavailable.
-Fortified food ingredients such as wheat flour have niacin added, which is bioavailable.
-Among whole food sources with the highest niacin content per 100 grams:

-Vegetarian and vegan diets can provide adequate amounts if products such as nutritional yeast, peanuts, peanut butter, tahini, brown rice, mushrooms, avocado and sunflower seeds are included.
-Fortified foods and dietary supplements can also be consumed to ensure adequate intake.

-Food preparation

-Niacin naturally found in food is susceptible to destruction from high heat cooking, especially in the presence of acidic foods and sauces.
-It is soluble in water, and so may also be lost from foods boiled in water.

-Food fortification

-Countries fortify foods with nutrients to address known deficiencies.
-As of 2020, 54 countries required food fortification of wheat flour with niacin or niacinamide; 14 also mandate fortification of maize flour, and 6 mandate fortification of rice.
-From country to country, niacin fortification ranges from 1.3 to 6.0 mg/100 g.

 As a dietary supplement

-In the United States, niacin is sold as a non-prescription dietary supplement with a range of 100 to 1000 mg per serving.
+In the United States, nicotinic acid is sold as a non-prescription dietary supplement with a range of 100 to 1000 mg per serving.
 These products often have a Structure/Function health claim allowed by the US Food & Drug Administration (FDA).
 An example would be "Supports a healthy blood lipid profile."
-The American Heart Association strongly advises against the substitution of dietary supplement niacin for prescription niacin because of potentially serious side effects, which means that niacin should only be used under the supervision of a health care professional, and because manufacture of dietary supplement niacin is not as well-regulated by the FDA as prescription niacin.
-More than 30 mg niacin consumed as a dietary supplement can cause skin flushing.
+The American Heart Association strongly advises against the substitution of dietary supplement nicotinic acid for prescription nicotinic acid because of potentially serious side effects, which means that nicotinic acid should only be used under the supervision of a health care professional, and because manufacture of dietary supplement nicotinic acid is not as well-regulated by the FDA as prescription nicotinic acid.
+More than 30 mg nicotinic acid consumed as a dietary supplement can cause skin flushing.
 Face, arms and chest skin turns a reddish color because of vasodilation of small subcutaneous blood vessels, accompanied by sensations of heat, tingling and itching.
 These signs and symptoms are typically transient, lasting minutes to hours; they are considered unpleasant rather than toxic.